tiagoskaterock/javascript-background-sliders/README.md

     `https://github.com/tiagoskaterock/javascript-background-sliders`

 2. **Open the Spellbook:**
-    Explore the `index.html` and `script.js` to uncover the arcane incantations that bring these sliders to life.
+    Explore the `index.html`, `style.css` and `script.js` to uncover the arcane incantations that bring these sliders to life.

 ### 🌌 Spells & Incantations: